matthewleach/enki-web/web/html-basics/hypertext-markup-language.md

       external link</a>.</p>
 </body>
 ```

 The part of the HTML that is not *displayed* in the web page itself, but helps the browser decide *how* to display the content is called **head**.
-It usually contains information such as the title of the web page displayed in the browser's tab and links to the CSS document that contains the styles used in this page[2]:
+It usually contains information such as the title of the web page displayed in the browser's tab and links to the CSS document that contains the styles used in this page:

 ```html
 <html>
 <head>